adrienbrault/hermes2pro-proxy/README.md

 This [PSR-18][psr18] plugin converts OpenAI API requests/responses that use [function calling][oa_fc] to and from [the Hermes2Pro prompt format][hf_url_pf].

-It lets you use Hermes2Pro function calling with the same OpenAI api client code that you currently use with `api.openai.com`.
+It lets you use Hermes2Pro function calling with the same OpenAI api client code that you currently use.

+[An http proxy docker image](#docker-proxy) is available for non PHP projects.

 # PHP Library